-Applications for Math and Stats for September 2023 are now open.
+Applications for Math and Stats for September 2024 will open November 1, 2023.

 Read the following before submitting your application: